 - To prevent and end chronic homelessness.

-City Planning collaborates with other city departments to meet these goals through implementation of the following ordinances and initiatives.
+City Planning collaborates with other City departments to meet these goals through implementation of the several ordinances and initiatives.

 Accessory Dwelling Units (ADUs)